getindata/data-pipelines-cli/docs/usage.rst

 Serve documentation
 -------------

-DBT creates quite good documentation and sometimes it is useful to expose them to your coworkers on a custom port.
+dbt creates quite good documentation and sometimes it is useful to expose them to your coworkers on a custom port.
 To do that you can run
 ``dbt docs --port <port>`` command.